daniel3489/Deep-Learning-Specialization-Coursera/Course 3 - Structuring Machine Learning Projects/week2 quiz.md

 11. After working further on the problem, you’ve decided to correct the incorrectly labeled data on the dev set.
 Which of these statements do you agree with?
 (Check all that apply).

-    - You should not correct incorrectly labeled data in the training set as well so as to avoid your training set now being even more different from your dev set.
+    - You do not necessarily need to fix the incorrectly labeled data in the training set, because it's okay for the training set distribution to differ from the dev and test sets.
+Note that it is important that the dev set and test set have the same distribution.

     >  Deep learning algorithms are quite robust to having slightly different train and dev distributions.